Frosh

 48-hour personal streaming rental for in-home use only.

-Freshman year.
-What could be more challenging, disorienting, exhilarating, depressing?
+Freshman year: What could be more challenging, disorienting, exhilarating, or depressing?

 The students discover they face much more than the traditional academic pressures.
 Campus life is wracked with unexpected social conflicts: